-Kyaw Min Swe, editor-in-chief of The Voice Daily, and the paper’s satire columnist Kyaw Zwa Naing, who goes by the pen name British Ko Ko Maung, have been charged under Article 25(b) of the Media Law enacted under former president Thein Sein’s administration for publishing a satirical article mocking a military propaganda film.
+Kyaw Min Swe, editor-in-chief of The Voice Daily, and the paper’s satire columnist Kyaw Zwa Naing, who goes by the pen name British Ko Ko Maung, have been charged under Section 25(b) of the Media Law enacted under former president Thein Sein’s administration for publishing a satirical article mocking a military propaganda film.

-Both men had been detained and charged in June with defamation under Article 66(d) of the Telecommunications Law after Lieutenant Colonel Lin Tun of the Myanmar Army filed a suit against them in Yangon’s Bahan township police station on May 17.
+Both men had been detained and charged in June with defamation under Section 66(d) of the Telecommunications Law after Lieutenant Colonel Lin Tun of the Myanmar Army filed a suit against them in Yangon’s Bahan township police station on May 17.

 On June 16, the court released Kyaw Zwa Naing after Kyaw Min Swe testified that he was solely responsible for posting on social media the article that allegedly insulted the armed forces.

-Article 25(b) specifies a fine of 300,000-1 million kyats (U.S. $217-U.S. $724) for media workers deemed guilty of violating professional responsibilities and codes of conduct under three subsections of the Media Law.
+Section 25(b) specifies a fine of 300,000-1 million kyats (U.S. $217-U.S. $724) for media workers deemed guilty of violating professional responsibilities and codes of conduct under three subsections of the Media Law.

-The Democratic Voice of Burma news service reported that the military’s new lawsuit under Article 25(b) accuses the defendants of writing news in a manner that deliberately harms the reputation of an individual or organization, and which “negatively affects human rights.”
+The Democratic Voice of Burma news service reported that the military’s new lawsuit under Section 25(b) accuses the defendants of writing news in a manner that deliberately harms the reputation of an individual or organization, and which “negatively affects human rights.”

 “I learned about this [new charge] from the court today, but I haven’t received any official documents yet,” said Kyaw Zwa Naing who attended a bail hearing for his boss at the Bahan township courthouse.